Services

 Coming Home (September 2015, 2016)

-A three-week psychoeducation group blending somatic inquiry (what’s happening in the body?) with nervous system education and body-based tools for those who are feeling disconnected from their bodies or emotions; who tend to overthink or over-give and long to feel more anchored; and who are healing from stress, burnout, or trauma, and desire a safe, integrative approach.
+A three-week psychoeducation group combining somatic inquiry with nervous system education and body-based tools, designed for those feeling disconnected from their bodies or emotions, prone to overthinking or over-giving, and seeking grounding, integration, and healing from stress, burnout, or trauma.